-North Carolina can invest \$1.2 billion over four years to become a national leader in broadband that:
+North Carolina is investing more than \$1 billion in more than four years to become a national leader in broadband that:

 - 1. Makes high-speed internet infrastructure accessible to all households - 2.
 Offers affordable internet subscriptions to all households, especially those with children - 3.
 Closes gaps in adoption affecting Native American, Black and Latinx households - 4.
 Provides access to devices, digital training and tools to connect residents to the digital economy